Krylov complexity in quantum field theory, and beyond: Temperature and UV-cutoff dependence of Lanczos coefficients

 \subsection{Asymptotic of $f^2(\omega)$ and locality}

-While for spin chains high frequency asymptotic of $f^2$ apparently contains some dynamical information, for continuous systems it is completely universal.
-Let's consider the power spectrum, the Fourier transform of two-point correlation function in field theory.
-The power spectrum $f^2(\omega)$ has a simple interpretation as the sum of transition amplitudes between the one-particle states with energies $E_i$ and energies $E_f=E_i+\omega$.
+While for the spin chains high frequency asymptotic of $f^2$ apparently contains some dynamical information, for continuous systems it is completely universal.
+Let's consider the Fourier of the two-point correlation function in field theory.
+Then $f^2(\omega)$ has a simple interpretation as the sum of transition amplitudes between the one-particle states with energies $E_i$ and energies $E_f=E_i+\omega$.
 Its high-frequency asymptotic can be deduced from the following consideration.
 Let us consider a free quantum-mechanical particle propagating in 1D.
-Assuming the particle is fully localized, the Heisenberg uncertainly principle implies the transition amplitude to a state with arbitrarily high energy is not suppressed (the Fourier transform of the delta-function is a constant).
+Assuming the particle is fully localized, Heisenberg uncertainly principle implies the transition amplitude to a state with arbitrarily high energy is not suppressed (the Fourier of delta-function is a constant).
 After restoring $\beta$-dependent factors this means $f^2(\omega)$ will be proportional to $e^{-\beta \omega/2}$.
 Here locality of the initial state was crucial for the transition amplitude to states with large final energy to be unsuppressed.
 Going back to the two-point function $C(t)$, this translates into locality of the operator $A$.
-To see this in more detail, let us consider a simple example, free quantum-mechanical particle with the Hamiltonian $H={p^2\over 2m}$, and an operator in the Heisenberg picture \bea A=e^{-x^2/a}. \eea We would like to evaluate \eqref{C} and find \bea f^2(\omega)=K_0(\sqrt{\beta(\beta+4am)}\omega/2). \eea It's clear that when $a$ is large, which corresponds to a de-localized wave-packet, the decay of $f^2$ is {\it faster} then the kinematically fixed value $f^2\propto e^{-\beta \omega/2}$ associated with the point-like operator $a\rightarrow 0$.
+To see this in more detail, let us consider a same example, free quantum-mechanical particle with the Hamiltonian $H={p^2\over 2m}$, and an operator in the Heisenberg picture \bea A=e^{-x^2/a}. \eea We would like to evaluate \eqref{C} and find \bea f^2(\omega)=K_0(\beta(\beta+4am)\omega/2). \eea It's clear that when $a$ is large, which corresponds to the de-localized wave-packet, the decay of $f^2$ is {\it faster} then the kenematicaly fixed value $f^2\propto e^{-\beta \omega/2}$ associated with the point-like operator $a\rightarrow 0$.